 Results and safety of medical therapy

-- Medical therapy is generally effective in decreasing pain, but not always
+- Medical therapy decreases pain, but not in some 30%

 - Medical therapy is considered safe but

-- some deep endometriosis lesions can have severe complications during pregnancy such as bowel obstructions, and bowel or bladder perforations
+- some deep endometriosis lesions can induce severe complications during pregnancy such as bowel obstructions, and bowel or bladder perforations

 Types of Medical Therapy for endometriosis

-LHRH agonists (eg Lupron Depot, Synarel, Zoladex, Decapeptyl) will suppress ovarian function, resulting in an artificial menopause with all its consequences such as hot flushes, night sweats, insomnia, vaginal dryness, loss of sexual interest, and depression.
+GNRH agonists (eg Lupron Depot, Synarel, Zoladex, Decapeptyl) suppress ovarian function, resulting in artificial menopause with all consequences as hot flushes, night sweats, insomnia, vaginal dryness, loss of sexual interest, and depression.

-According to the FDA LHRH agonists should not be taken for longer than six months in a lifetime because of the risk of osteoporosis.
+According to the FDA, LHRH agonists should not be taken for longer than six months because of the risk of osteoporosis.